-- 1. Prior to sitting a competency examination, students must consult their study career counsellor.
-The study career counsellor will give the student (non-binding) advice regarding the student's request to sit the competency examination.2 - 2.
-Students who want to sit the final competency examination of the study programme must prove that they have passed the minor or have been granted an exemption.
+- 1. Prior to sitting a competency examination, students must consult their private mentor.
+The private mentor will give the student (non-binding) advice regarding the student's request to sit the competency examination.3 - 2.
+Students who want to sit the final competency examination of the study programme must prove that they have passed the minor or have been granted an exemption. - 3.
+The Examination Board determines, in consultation with the examiner if necessary, whether the student meets the conditions to be allowed to take the competency examination, notwithstanding the student's own responsibility to determine whether he meets the conditions. - 4.
+Students that terminate their study programmes prematurely may request to take part of the competency examination (exit assessment).